-The EPS growth for this quarter relative to the same quarter a year earlier for IPCC (128.40%) is above the minimum 18% that this methodology likes to see for a "good" growth company.
-Furthermore, growth from Q5 to Q1 beat estimates, for this year and next, by more than 25%.
-This is considered extremely upbeat, hence IPCC passes the first requirement.
+The EPS growth for this quarter relative to the same quarter a year earlier for IPCC (--8.99%) is below the minimum 18% that this methodology likes to see for a "good" growth company.
+IPCC fails the first requirement.

 ANNUAL EARNINGS GROWTH: [FAIL]

 This methodology looks for annual earnings growth above 18%, but prefers higher than 25%.
 IPCC's annual earnings growth rate over the past five years of -0.57% fails this test.

 According to this methodology, each year's EPS numbers should be better than the previous year's.
 One dip is allowed, but the following year's earnings should be a new high.
 IPCC, whose annual EPS before extraordinary items for the last 5 years (from earliest to the most recent fiscal year) were 6.91, 3.37, 2.04, 2.80, 4.95, fails this criterion, as more than 1 dip is unacceptable to the methodology.

 Investors should keep an eye open for stocks that are trading within 15% of their 52-week highs, as it is likely to continue in its upward trend.
 IPCC's pricing data is not available, hence an opinion cannot be rendered at the current time.

 4 MONTH S&P RELATIVE STRENGTH LINE: [FAIL]